andreidobrinski/modern-angular-bootcamp-udemy/notes.md

 Input Masking: changing how inputted data looks in the UI. eg. adding a slash or formatting a certain way.
 Doesn't necessarily change the data stored in the model.

 - input masking ngx-mask package treats UI input differently than data input, which may cause issues

+Angular Guards

+- `canActivate`: guards against visiting a route
+- `canActivateChild`: guards against visiting a child route
+- `canLoad`: guards against lazy-loading module and routes inside of it